Statement of Nondiscrimination

 - An affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician’s opinion, the vaccination would be injurious to the health and well-being of the student; or

 - An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
-A conscientious can be found at: https://corequestjc.dshs.texas.gov/
+A conscientious exemption form can be found at: https://corequestjc.dshs.texas.gov/

 These exceptions do not apply during a disaster or public health emergency, terrorist attack, hostile military or paramilitary action, or extraordinary law enforcement emergency declared by an appropriate official or authority from the Texas Department of State Health Services.

 Please note: If a student has previously taken the vaccine, he/she must still follow acceptable evidence of vaccination above.
-The bacterial meningitis vaccine lasts for up to five years.
+Proof of receiving the bacterial meningitis vaccine is valid for five years.
 A conscientious exemption form is valid for two years.